 If you are a resident or a business in one of the above areas and you believe that may have a problem with gulls nesting on your roof as we move into April, then you can contact NBC Environment on 0800 169 9646 (please press the number for the customer services team) to register an interest in having a treatment from April 2019.
 Alternatively you may submit your request using the online form.

 Further information about our 2019 treatment programme, including signs of nesting activity, can be found in our FAQs.

 What areas specifically get free roof treatments?
 How have these areas been chosen?

-Areas which qualify for the free treatments are the Bath wards of Abbey, Bathwick, Combe Down, Kingsmead, Lyncombe, Newbridge, Oldfield, Odd Down, Southdown, Twerton, Westmoreland and Widcombe.
+Areas which qualify for the free treatments are the Bath wards of Bathwick, Combe Down, Kingsmead, Moorlands, Newbridge, Odd Down, Oldfield Park, Southdown, Westmoreland and Widcombe and Lyncombe.